BS in Cognitive Neuroscience

 In the innovative Bachelor of Science in Cognitive Neuroscience program, students gain fluency in cognitive neuroscience, develop their analytical thinking and refine their ability to present compelling scientific arguments in both written and oral form.
 High-achieving students often assist in undergraduate research, external internships and honors seminars in special topics.

-In the classroom, neuroscience students learn the fundamental theories, methods and results involved in neurobiology, cognitive neuroscience and the study of complex behavior.
+In the classroom, cognitive neuroscience students learn the fundamental theories, methods and results involved in neurobiology, cognitive neuroscience and the study of complex behavior.

 "My passion for cognitive neuroscience is a result of the quality of my instructors … and being able to conduct my own research as an undergraduate."